-For Needham residents with an RTS sticker, working Wi-Fi enabled printers with all their ink cartridges are accepted at the Re-Use-It Swap Shop shed at the RTS.
-If the Re-Use-It already has a large inventory of printers they may be unable to accept more.
+For Needham residents with an RTS sticker, working Wi-Fi enabled printers with all their ink cartridges are accepted at the Re-Use-It Swap Shop shed.
+If the Re-Use-It Shop already has a large inventory of printers they may be unable to accept more.
 See Re-Use-It guidelines.

 Ink and toner cartridges are accepted for free.
 Limit three items per household per day.
 Recycling is intended for residents only.
 Products from businesses and organizations, or items that present a health or safety hazard are not accepted.
-Recycle your old ink cartridge and receive $2 savings on your next ink purchase of $40 or more, or recycle your old toner cartridge and receive $2 savings on your next toner purchase of $100 or more.
 See what electronics and appliances can be recycled at Best Buy.

 RTS Needham residents with an RTS sticker may drop off 20 gallon and small camping propane tanks at the RTS for a fee.